-In pre-modern times, when all we had was either moonlight or candlelight to find our way in the dark, people had a way of orienting to the world that was largely based on the circle.
-In spite of our technological advances, it’s difficult to find a more effective teaching tool than the circle.
+In pre-modern times, when all we had was either moonlight or firelight to find our way in the dark, people had a way of orienting to the world that was largely based on the circle.
+Despite our technological advances, it’s difficult to find a more effective teaching tool than the circle.
 The old Taoists recognized that energy moves in circles.
 Agrarian-based peoples, and until very recently in our history that included virtually all of us, saw the cycle of night and day and cycle of the seasons as unfolding along a circular path.
-From the advent of the Agricultural Revolution some 10,000 years ago, up to the late stage of the Industrial Revolution, say mid-20th Century onward, the circle was the primary organizing metaphor for much of our thinking.
-The circular approach to looking at life helped us to capture and recall the learning that eventually leads to wisdom.
+From the advent of the Agricultural Revolution some 10,000 years ago, up to say the early 20th Century, the circle was the primary organizing metaphor for storing knowledge for many of the world's people.
+The circular approach to looking at life helped us to capture, recall, integrate, and apply learning in ways that eventually helped us develop wisdom.

-In this post, I'd like to reintroduce a very old circle, one easily recognizable to those who still maintain close ties to the land, so if you are a gardener, this will no doubt seem familiar to you.
+In this post, I'd like to reintroduce a very old circle, one easily recognizable to those who still maintain close ties to the land.
+So, if you are a gardener, this will no doubt be familiar to you.
 This particular circle combines the attributes of indigenous wisdom and folklore with four simple questions that orient us to the stages and phases of life.
-These same stages and phases apply in the realm of business and project management.
+These same stages and phases readily apply in the realm of business and project management.
 Using a circle to help us track what is important is as useful to leaders and managers as it is to farmers and gardeners.

 Here's one version of a very old way of looking at the world - note it is northern hemisphere-centric:

 Notice the questions that accompany each of the directions.
-We'll begin in the east with dawn, spring, the element of fire, and the energy of new life entering the world.
+We'll begin in the east with dawn, the Vernal Equinox, the element of fire, and the energy of birth, of something new entering the world.
 The question of how to support what is being born in the world applies just as much at the start of a project as it does at the start of a life.
-Anyone with care, interest expertise can help to midwife a project into existence.
-The job of a midwife is to work with what is trying to emerge to support an easy transition from womb to world.
-In addition to inquiring how to midwife what's we might add a few other useful questions such as:
+Anyone with interest, expertise, and care can help to midwife a project into existence.
+The task of midwifery is to work with what is trying to emerge to support an easy transition from womb to world or, in the case of projects, from concept to concrete.
+As we attend to what's emerging we might consider some other questions:

 What exactly is it that we are attempting to bring into being here?